 The camera is often attached to a tripod or monopod, which provides stability and prevents unnecessary shaking.
 Even the slightest movement can result in blurry footage, so it is important to have a sturdy tripod.
 Make sure the one you are purchasing has adjustable legs, so that different heights can be achieved.

 Many videographers will spend lots of money on most expensive cameras and lenses but fail to invest in a good video tripod.
-A cheap tripod may not be able to stabilize the image properly.
+A cheap model from any tripod brand may not be able to stabilize the image properly.
 If you need a steady image but still want a little bit of mobility, think about getting a DSLR gimbal, or build your own DIY gimbal.
 It adjusts to the camera but lets you pivot it to get different angles.

 Sound is one of the most important filmmaking techniques that many beginners neglect.
 You can edit the video all you want, but if the sound doesn’t match up exactly, it looks unprofessional and distracts your audience.
 There are different tools that provide high-quality audio editing, like music management software but you can do a lot of things in advance to avoid the most common mistakes.

 After you’ve filmed some dialogue, it’s important to cut between close-ups and long shots.
 This can be done by zooming in on the subject as they speak and panning back as they answer a question.
 Close-ups are focal points of the video that suck your audience into what is going on t, while long shots give the audience a wider view of the surroundings.